-Aspiring medical appliance technicians should acquire a high school diploma, and strong performances in mathematics, biology and wood shop classes are helpful, says the Bureau of Labor Statistics (BLS).
-While some employers are willing to hire high school graduates and train them on the job, most prefer some formal education, particularly in a medical appliance technology program accredited by The National Commission on Orthotic and Prosthetic Education (NCOPE).
+The U.S. Bureau of Labor Statistics (BLS) recommends aspiring medical appliance technicians take math, biology and art courses in high school.
+Many employers will hire high school graduates and train them on the job, though others may prefer some formal education, particularly in a medical appliance technology program accredited by The National Commission on Orthotic and Prosthetic Education (NCOPE).
 Associate degree and certificate programs take one year and afford the candidate extra insight into medical appliance materials, anatomy and biomechanical principles, as well as a clinical rotation to gain on-the-job experience.

-Medical appliance technicians specializing in prosthetics or orthotics can earn certification from the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC), either by passing an examination or meeting such criteria as a minimum number of on-the-job hours, employer recommendations and qualifying coursework.
+A medical appliance technology career requires manual dexterity, excellent problem-solving skills and a concern for helping others.
+In addition, medical appliance technicians specializing in prosthetics or orthotics can earn certification from the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABCOP), either by passing an examination or meeting such criteria as a minimum number of on-the-job hours, employer recommendations and qualifying coursework.
 Certification is not required, but it can bolster a specializing medical appliance technician's job prospects.
-In addition, a medical appliance technology career requires manual dexterity, excellent problem-solving skills and a concern for helping others.

-Medical appliance technicians will see slower than average employment growth in the coming years, estimated at 6% from 2012-2022, according to the BLS.
-The majority of medical appliance technicians had earnings ranging from around $11 per hour to roughly $27 per hour in 2012, with the middle half making between approximately $14 and $22 per hour.
+Medical appliance technicians and dental and ophthalmic laboratory technicians will see faster than average employment growth in the coming years, estimated at 13% from 2016-2026, according to the BLS.
 Opportunities for advancement are also available: many specializing medical appliance technicians work toward becoming prosthetists or orthotists, who work directly with patients to determine the medical device needs that are then passed along to the medical appliance technician for manufacture.

 Alternate Career Options